A Brief History of Grace in Teaneck:

 Struggling through the Depression years, the small congregation finally called its own pastor, the Reverend Theodore W. Beiderwieden Jr., in 1934.
 Like Pastor Bergen, Father Ted believed in the centrality of Word and Sacrament, so Grace celebrated Holy Communion at every Sunday liturgy and on every Holy Day, an uncommon practice at the time and one that continued to be a hallmark of Grace.

 In 1935, the congregation purchased property at the corner of Claremont and Helen Streets on which to build its own church, a colonial structure dedicated in 1937.
-With the dream of opening a parish school, the congregation in 1953 purchased nearly seven acres of land at the intersection of Route 4 and River Road.
-Grace School, the first Lutheran school in New Jersey, opened in 1956.
-Ten years later, the congregation sold its Claremont Street sanctuary and moved to River Road, worshiping for the next six years in the school’s foyer.
+The congregation purchased nearly seven acres of land at the intersection of Route 4 and River Road in 1953 and built the first Lutheran school in New Jersey, which opened in 1956.
+Ten years later, the congregation sold its Claremont Street sanctuary and moved to River Road, worshiping for the next six years in Grace School’s foyer.

 In the 1970s, the church left the Missouri Synod and joined the Association of Evangelical Lutheran Churches.
 That body merged in 1988 with the Lutheran Church in America and the American Lutheran Church to form the Evangelical Lutheran Church in America.
-Today Grace is one of 159 congregations in the New Jersey Synod of the ELCA.
+Today Grace is one of 146 congregations in the New Jersey Synod of the ELCA

 Our Pastors throughout the Years: